TanninOne/pagan/README.md

 # Pagan

 Pagan is a dynamic parser and editor library for binary files.
-Various file formats can be specified through a yaml based description language.
+Many file formats can be specified through a yaml based description language, closely mirroring the ksy format from kaitai struct.
+Format specifications are interpreted at runtime to produce a parser, meaning that no coding or compilation is required to iterate on the specification

 ## Development status

-Early Alpha

-I work on this as time permits.
-Pull requests and offers for help are welcome, as far as feature requests or bug reports are concerned: probably not worth your time tbh, there is plenty of work for the foreseeable future.
+Prototype state

+My intended use case for this project has mostly disappeared so I now work on this very unfrequently.

 ## Language support